Mtman1987/nexus-hub1.1/DEV_NOTES.md

 ## Phase 1 Testing Checklist

 ### General UI & Responsiveness
-- [ ] **First-Time Setup**: Clear browser local storage.
+- [ ] **First-Time Setup**: Clear all browser local storage.
 On startup, verify the Setup Wizard dialog appears automatically.
 - [ ] **AI Help in Wizard**: In the setup wizard, test the "Need help?" accordion.
-Ask a question and verify the AI responds.
+Ensure the AI responds helpfully.
-- [ ] **Dashboard**: After setup, verify all default modules load correctly on the main page.
+- [ ] **Dashboard**: After setup, verify the dashboard loads correctly.
+- [ ] **Module Drag & Drop**: Rearrange modules on the dashboard and verify the new layout is saved after clicking "Save Layout".
-- [ ] **Module Visibility**: Use the settings (gear) icon to hide and show different modules.
+- [ ] **Module Visibility**: Use the "Hide" button on a module.
+Verify it moves to the "Hidden Modules" section at the bottom.
-- [ ] **Dynamic Bot Name**: Change the "Chat Bot Name" in the API Key Vault and verify the name updates on the corresponding module card.
+- [ ] **Restore Module**: Click a hidden module in the bottom section and verify it reappears on the dashboard.
 - [ ] **Mobile View**: Resize the browser or use a real device.
 Does the sidebar collapse into a hamburger menu?
+Does the dashboard grid reflow correctly?
 - [ ] **PWA Install**: Check for the "Install App" icon in the browser's address bar and test the installation.

 ### Core Features
+- [ ] **API Key Vault**: Test the lock/unlock functionality.
+Does it lock after 5 minutes?
+- [ ] **Bot Personality**: Create a new personality (e.g., "Pluto").
+Save it.
+Switch back to COSMO.
+Switch back to Pluto.
+Does the correct prompt load each time?
 - [ ] **Access Control**: Navigate to the "Access Control" page.
 Change a user's role in the dropdown.
 - [ ] **Website Viewer**: Navigate to the "Website" page.
 Verify the iframe loads the configured website.
 - [ ] **Unified Chat**: Send a message to "AI Bot".
 Does the chat history update correctly?
 - [ ] **Intelligent Fallback**: Enter text into the fields and get a recommendation from the AI.
-- [ ] **Log Viewer**: Check that the placeholder logs are displayed correctly.
+- [ ] **Log Viewer**: Check that logs from various actions appear correctly.
+Click a log to see details.
 - [ ] **Discord Relay**: Run the `bot.py` script.
 Send a message in your Discord server that `@mentions` the bot.
 Does it appear in the Unified Chat?
 Send a message *from* the Unified Chat with "Discord" selected.
 Does it appear in your Discord channel?
 - [ ] **Streamer.bot Integration**: Configure Streamer.bot's WebSocket Server to use port `9003`.
 Send a message from the Unified Chat with "Streamer.bot" selected.
 Does the action trigger in Streamer.bot?

 ### Configuration & Setup
-- [ ] **Manual Setup Wizard**: Click the "Setup Wizard" button in the API Key Vault.
+- [ ] **Manual Setup Wizard**: From the "Intelligent Fallback" module, click the "Setup Wizard" button.
 Does the dialog open correctly?
 - [ ] **API Vault Accordions**: Verify all sections in the API Key Vault are collapsible.
-- [ ] **Provider Toggles**: In the API Vault, add a key for Google/OpenAI/Groq and verify you can enable and disable them with the toggle switch.
+- [ ] **Provider Toggles**: In the API Vault, add a key for a fallback provider (e.g., Google) and verify you can enable and disable it with the toggle switch.
 - [ ] **README**: Read through the `README.md`.
 Are the setup instructions clear for a new user?
-- [ ] **Custom Module**: Enable the "Custom Service" module from the settings menu.
-Does it appear on the dashboard?

 ---
 ## Python Bot Code (`bot.py`)